SkipperEl/fancycars/README.md

 might have to be reconsidered for a larger one (modulo paging etc).

 All text strings are hardcoded.
 Obviously they should be abstracted out and internationalized.

+# Q2 re-architecture diagram

+I was not entirely clear on the scope of this question.
+Since this work (and my experience) is focused on React and the frontend, I chose to describe the structure of a modern react app.
+The backend is represented along the top as the surface layer components that a web app would interact with, while the main section below describes the various pieces of a react app.